Optimal $L^2$ Extensions of Openness Type: Generalized Suita Conjectures with Jets and Weights

-In \cite{Ohsawa1993Add}, Ohsawa noticed a connection between $L^2$ extension theorems and the inequality in Suita's conjecture, and he proved that $750\pi B_\Omega(z)\geq c_\beta(z)^2$.
+In \cite{Ohsawa1993Add}, Ohsawa observed a connection between the $L^2$ extension problem and the inequality in Suita's conjecture, and he proved that $750\pi B_\Omega(z)\geqslant c_\beta(z)^2$.
 Since then, there are many attempts to sharpen the estimate.
-Following this program, Blocki \cite{Blocki2013} (for planar domains) and Guan-Zhou \cite{GuanZhou2012} solved the inequality part of the conjecture by proving an $L^2$ extension theorem with optimal estimate.
-Later, Guan-Zhou \cite{GuanZhou2015} settled the equality part of Suita's conjecture by a delicate use of optimal $L^2$ extension theorems.
+In 2012, by proving $L^2$ extension theorems with optimal estimates, Blocki \cite{Blocki2013} (for planar domains) and Guan-Zhou \cite{GuanZhou2012} (for Riemann surfaces) solved the inequality part of the conjecture.
+Later, Guan-Zhou \cite{GuanZhou2015} also settled the equality part of the conjecture through a careful use of the optimal $L^2$ extension theorem with 'gain'.